lensfun/lensfun/docs/website/faq.md

 * __My camera and lens is in the list of supported lenses but my image editor does not recognize them?__

     Probably the lensfun database on your computer is out of date.
-On Linux lensfun is usually installed system wide by a package manager.
-On Windows and Mac lensfun is usually shipped together with the image editing application.
+On Linux, lensfun is usually installed system wide by a package manager.
+On Windows and Mac, lensfun is usually shipped together with the image editing application.
 Please check for updates!

 * __My lens should be supported but the camera is missing.
 What can I do?__